 The space also houses us with a comfortable and austere Salesian hotel in the same enclosure.
 Place of retreat and conventions, which keeps one of its plants entirely for us.

-As you will see, we will start each day with poetry and community art; there will be workshops, conferences and many moments of celebration!
+We will start each day with poetry and community art; there will be workshops, conferences, excursion and many moments of celebration!

 In this workshop Judith and Keshet will work with photography, painting and the body to create a space wherein we can appreciate the unfolding of our individual process, acknowledge it and celebrate it.
 A playful deformation, letting the new emerge.